 The Trust recognises the importance of ensuring its services are fair and equitable to all.

-This report seeks to highlight some of the good practice, initiatives and key achievements that have been taken place within the trust over the last 12 months.
+This report seeks to highlight some of the good practice, initiatives and key achievements that have taken place within the Trust over the last 12 months.

 2. Strategic overview

 The Workforce Committee provides the strategic direction for Equality and Diversity within the organisation and they are supported by the Equality and Diversity Working Group.
 One of the main responsibilities of the Workforce Committee is to ensure that best practice is adhered to and the systems we have in place are implemented equitably on a Trust wide basis, from employment practices through to service delivery and redesign.